aaleino/todoman/README.md

 Change log
 ==========

+10.12.2021:

+Support for space and 'e' -key.
+Pressing space one time will highlight one task/note for movement.
+The second press will move it to the current highlight location.
+Pressing 'e' allows editing the task/note.

 5.12.2021:

 Support for insert key.
 Pressing insert in the list will move the highlight so that it is easy to add tasks or notes between others.